MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-web.md

 ### Minimum Browser versions

-New Teams for the Web follows the same [browser requirements](/microsoftteams/get-clients?tabs=Windows#browser-client) and [hardware requirements](/microsoftteams/hardware-requirements-for-the-teams-app) as classic Teams for Microsoft Edge and Chrome Browsers:
+New Teams for Web follows the same [browser requirements](/microsoftteams/get-clients?tabs=Windows#browser-client) and [hardware requirements](/microsoftteams/hardware-requirements-for-the-teams-app) as classic Teams for Microsoft Edge and Chrome Browsers:

 - The browser must be configured to allow third-party cookies
 - The browser runs on a desktop computer